-Breastfeeding is like its own character—mommy wars are launched between breastfeeding and formula-feeding teams, discussion arises as to whether breastfeeding in public without a cover is appropriate or not, and of course, we debate just how long we should breastfeed.
+Breastfeeding is like its own character—mommy wars are launched between breastfeeding and formula-feeding teams, discussion arises whether breastfeeding in public without a cover is appropriate or not, and of course, we debate how long kids are breastfed.

 The answer: do what works for you.
 We easily raise our eyebrows when we see older kids breastfeeding yet take little time to assume that doing so works best for that family.
 Or perhaps we tsk tsk at the mom who stopped short of her six-month goal of breastfeeding without realizing that doing so made her a much happier mom to her baby.